OctopusDeploy/blog/blog/2018-01/permissions-in-react.md

 First part of the plan is to clean up and make testing the server-side permission easier, making it more robust and easier to leverage in driving the UI.
 The objective there is to define what actions can be done on the resources that are returned from the API, so we can do away with the need for a large portion of the extra code in React.
 Less code there means more safety, less maintenance and more time for us to work on more important features.

-Another beneficiary from permissions driven by the API would be other applications that leverage our API like the iOS [OctoWatch](https://itunes.apple.com/us/app/octowatch/id1232940032?mt=8) if you're curious about it, here's one of our [TL;DR videos](https://www.youtube.com/watch?v=mxKBxHNDLzc)) covering it's creation.
+Another beneficiary from permissions driven by the API would be other applications that leverage our API like the iOS [OctoWatch](https://itunes.apple.com/us/app/octowatch/id1232940032?mt=8) if you're curious about it, here's one of our [TL;DR videos](https://www.youtube.com/watch?v=mxKBxHNDLzc)) covering it's creation and development using React Native.

 ## Wrap up